18F/handbook/_pages/locations/distributed.md

 - **GSA can also provide a wireless keyboard and a mouse.** If you're in need of extra equipment, just ask.
 Hop into [#equipment](https://gsa-tts.slack.com/messages/equipment/) on Slack.
 - **A standing desk is critical for your health.** Folks in the [#distributed](https://gsa-tts.slack.com/messages/distributed/) channel are always happy to discuss their various standing desk hacks or purchases.
 - **Make sure you can connect to the GSA network remotely.**
+- **Assume people are working asynchronously.** We never assume that people are available the minute that we need them.
+We use the collaborative tools to communicate, which ensures all of our communication is documented and searchable for coworkers who might be checking on things later in the day.
+Writing everything down — even conversations we have verbally — ensures all team members are informed and up-to-date.

 ## Keeping in touch